iamsellek/wielder-of-anor/README.md

 ## Installation

 Installation is simple!
-Just run a `npm install -g wielder-of-anor`, then run `wielder-of-anor` and follow the instructions.
+Just run a `npm install -g wielder-of-anor`, then run `wielder-of-anor -h` to see the commands available to you.
 You're now good to go!

 ## Use/What It Does